rlan/dot_files/README.md

 git clone https://github.com/rlan/dot_files.git && cd dot_files && ./install
 ```

-Symbolic links are created in `~` pointing at corresponding files in the repo.
+Symbolic links are created in the home directory pointing at corresponding files in the repo.